escherlies/nononote/client/assets/notes/Welcome.md

 The primary goal of Nononote is to allow you to create new notes quickly.
 Upon opening the app, you'll be greeted with a text area where you can start typing your note immediately.

-- **Input anything:** You can input anything: plaintext, a URL or link, a picture¹, a screenshot¹, or an audio file¹.
+- **Input anything:** You can input anything: plaintext, a URL or link, a picture¹, a screenshot¹, or an audio file.
 - **Quick Toggle:** Use the `esc` key to switch between creating a new note and viewing all notes.

 ## 🔍 Searching Notes